YuanSun-UoM/esm-dev/docs/_sources/notebooks/projects/wrf-ctsm/inputdata.md.txt

 - If run successfully, `wrf2clm_land.nc` and `wrf2clm_ocean.nc` should be created.

-- Then, unstructure the `wrf2cl_land.nc` to get unstructured mesh
+- Then, unstructure the `wrf2cl_land.nc` to get unstructured mesh files.

   ```bash
   cd ${CTSMINPUT_DIR}